masonjames/documentation/source/docs/articles/sites/plan-configurations.md

 description: Get detailed information about site configurations per plan.
 keywords: site, RAM, pantheon, backup, plan
 ---
 Your site configurations depend on your current plan.
-The Pantheon platform scales instantly, so changing your service level will immediately change your resources to the values for the new plan, as shown in the table below.
+The Pantheon platform scales at the speed of software.
+Changing your service level will quickly change your resources to the values for the new plan, as shown in the table below.

 ## Site Configurations